 (3) have achieved a CUMULATIVE grade point average of 2.5 or above, computed including all attempts at those courses listed in (2) that were taken at Texas A&M. Note: per Catalog 137 "Students with a very large number of transfer credits will be handled on a case by case basis."

 Submit a Change of Curriculum form (http://www.tamug.edu/admrc/NoShow/Forms.html) to your Advisor.

-The Advisor will then use the official Departmental Spreadsheet to assess the readiness for OCSE.
+The Advisor will then use the official Departmental Spreadsheet for those in cataloges prior to Catalog 137 (for those in Catalog 137 and later Select Departmental Spreadsheet 137 & later) to assess the readiness for OCSE.
 The spreadsheet will automatically calculate the 2.50 GPA (not to be rounded) for the courses listed in (2) above.
 Grades earned in courses transferred from other institutions are NOT included in the calculation, but transfer substitution for courses listed in (2) must be approved and the signed substitution form must be on file and have been submitted to Admissions & Records before students are to be advanced to OCSE.

 The student will then be notified of decision for acceptance into the OCSE program.